LukeSavefrogs/SeleniumEngineJS/README.md

 ```

 #### SeleniumEngine.sleep(ms)
-Pauses the execution of the current function for the number of milliseconds passed as parameter
+Pauses the execution of the current function for the number of milliseconds passed as parameter.

 ```javascript
 (async () => {
     console.log("Operation 1");